 Related Majors in New Hampshire

-Below are some popular majors in the state that are similar to public health.
+Below are some popular majors in the state that are similar to mental health services.

 |Major||Annual Graduates in NH|

 |Nursing & Nursing Assistants||166|

 |Allied Health Professions||164|